pnp/cli-microsoft365/docs/manual/docs/cmd/logout.md

 ## Remarks

-The `logout` command logs out from Office 365 and removes any access and refresh tokens from memory
+The `logout` command logs out from Microsoft 365 and removes any access and refresh tokens from memory

 ## Examples

-Log out from Office 365
+Log out from Microsoft 365

 ```sh
 logout
 ```

-Log out from Office 365 in debug mode including detailed debug information in the console output
+Log out from Microsoft 365 in debug mode including detailed debug information in the console output

 ```sh
 logout --debug